kapilsharma/AngularQuickNotes/04-CourseProject.md

 ng new ToDoApp
 ```

 This will create a new angular project.
 Open your project in your favorite editor/IDE.
 In this course, I'll be using PHP Storm, which is similar to Web Storm, with added support for PHP.
 PHP Storm is an IDE developed by Jet Brains, who is also sponsor of PHP Reboot community and provide free license of any Jet Brains IDS to be given as swags during meetups.
-In Corporate training of Angular on October 27th, 2018, two lisense will be raffled out.
-Web Storm, PHP Storm or most of other Jet Brains IDE have excellent suppoer for Java Script frameworks including Angular.
+In Corporate training of Angular on October 27th, 2018, two license will be raffled out.
+Web Storm, PHP Storm or most of other Jet Brains IDE have excellent support for Java Script frameworks including Angular.

 However, if you need any free alternative, Visual Studio code is supposed to have excellent support for Angular and is favorite editor of many Angular developers.
-You may also choose any other IDE/Editor, which you feel most confortable with.
+You may also choose any other IDE/Editor, which you feel most comfortable with.

 ## Using Bootstrap